Concordium/concordium-base/smart-contracts/docs/src/references/simulate-context.rst

 ``slotNumber``
 --------------

-The current slot number for the current block as a JSON number.
+The slot number for the current block as a JSON number.

 ``slotTime``
 ------------